jvosantos/statsd_exporter/README.md

     protocol: "$3"
     code: "$4"
 ```

-Note, that one may also set the histogram buckets.
-If not set, then the default
-[Prometheus client values](https://godoc.org/github.com/prometheus/client_golang/prometheus#pkg-variables) are used: `[.005, .01, .025, .05, .1, .25, .5, 1, 2.5, 5, 10]`. `+Inf` is added
-automatically.

 `timer_type` is only used when the statsd metric type is a timer. `buckets` is
 only used when the statsd metric type is a timerand the `timer_type` is set to